canova/tmux-file-jump.nvim/README.md

 {
   -- script that captures the tmux pane file paths. script_path = scripts_dir .. "capture.sh",
-  -- It can be "telescope" or "fzf-lua". viewer = "telescope",
+  -- It can be "telescope", "fzf-lua", "qflist", or "loclist". viewer = "telescope",
 }
 ```